bump-sh/docs/src/_guides/openapi/code-first.md

 ---
-title: "Code-first: How to Generate OpenAPI Descriptions"
+title: "Code-first: How to Generate OpenAPI from Code"
 authors: phil
 # image:
 # canonical_url: